Skip to main content

 cell get_data() asm "c4 PUSH";

-Returns the persistent contract storage cell.
-It can be parsed or modified with slice and builder primitives later.
+Returns the persistent contract storage cell, which can be later parsed or modified using slice and builder functions.

 set_data